bugout-dev/github-demo/README.md

 Bugout is a knowledge management system for software teams.

-Our continious integration tools represented by:
+Our continuous  integration tools represented by:

 **Locust** [summary generator](https://github.com/bugout-dev/locust) - run static analysis in CI/CD environments and post summaries to pull requests.